ROOT™ Periodontal & Implant Centers

 Candidate for Tooth Exposure

 Tooth exposure is a good option for children who have teeth that are erupting, but do not have the necessary amount of space to allow them to come in fully.
-If mouths do not have sufficient amount of space, the appearance of the smile can suffer and additional oral health issues can develop.
-By performing a tooth exposure, the tooth will be able to come in properly, which will result in an arch that is more aligned and complete, improving the patient’s ability to chew and bite and ensuring they are at less of a risk in developing malocclusion.
+If mouths do not have a sufficient amount of space, the appearance of the smile can suffer, and additional oral health issues can develop.
+By performing a tooth exposure, the tooth will be able to come in properly, which will result in an arch that is more aligned and complete, improving the patient’s ability to chew and bite and ensuring they are at less of a risk of developing malocclusion.

 Tooth Exposure Process

 To determine if tooth exposure is right for you, you will need to schedule an initial consultation, during which we will examine the overall health of your teeth, review your medical history, and determine what treatment options are best suited to your unique needs.
-To determine if tooth exposure is the optimal treatment option for you, we will take scans or x-rays and determine if the tooth is impacted palatally or buccally.
+To determine if tooth exposure is the optimal treatment option for you, we will take scans or X-rays and determine if the tooth is impacted palatally or buccally.

 Once this is determined, the procedure will begin with a local anesthetic.
 The type of anesthesia that is used may vary, depending upon the severity of your case as well as your overall sensitivity.
 Once you are properly numbed, we will lift the gum tissue over the tooth.
 Doing so allows us to place the bracket.
 After the bracket has been placed, the gum is returned to its original location and sutured shut.

-At your follow up appointment, which will typically be scheduled within the next two weeks, we will attach a rubber band to the bracket.
+At your follow-up appointment, which will typically be scheduled within the next two weeks, we will attach a rubber band to the bracket.
 Once fastened, we will gently pull on the bracket, which will start moving the tooth to the proper position.
 Getting the tooth to reach the desired position is a gradual process, but we will monitor your progress and the health of your gums the whole time.

 CONTACT ROOT™